OLYMPIC MOVEMENT CODE ON THE PREVENTION OF THE MANIPULATION OF COMPETITIONS

 HOW DOES A SPORTS ORGANISATION IMPLEMENT THE CODE AND WHAT SUPPORT IS PROVIDED?

-The Olympic Movement Unit on the Prevention of the Manipulation of Competitions (OM Unit PMC) is tasked with coordinating, supporting, monitoring and promoting the fight against the prevention of competition manipulation.
+The Olympic Movement Unit on the Prevention of the Manipulation of Competitions (OM Unit PMC) is tasked with coordinating, supporting, monitoring and promoting the fight against competition manipulation.
 One of the Unit’s core activities is to monitor the implementation of the Code by sports organisations.
 Each sports organisations bound by the Olympic Charter is responsible for the implementation of applicable Code provisions through policies, statutes, rules, regulations and programmes according to their authority and jurisdiction.

 The OM Unit PMC has developed Model Rules for International, Regional and National Federations, National Olympic Committees and Major Event Organisers to assist in drafting competition manipulation rules in line with the Code.